psaintmalo/PVU-WeatherBoy/README.md

 * -Electro- (!
 Greenhouse !) -> Average impact is negative
 * -Electro- (Safety Greenhouse) -> Recommends a greenhouse based on `SAFETY_MARGIN`
 * -Electro- (Safe) -> Average impact above `SAFETY_MARGIN`
+* -Electro- (No Bad Weather - Safe) -> No weather with a negative impact possible for the next day

 If auto fetch is disabled, and you are unsure of the previous weathers, you can use *NULL*.
 The Season is currently required.